← Heimdall Docs

 1. 1An admin user triggers an invite from your UI

-2. 2Your backend calls POST /v1/apps/:app/invites with the target email and role
+2. 2Your backend calls POST /v1/apps/:appId/invites with the target role name and optional email

-4. 4You send the invite link to the invitee (email, Slack, etc.)
+4. 4You deliver the code to the invitee (email, Slack, etc.)

-7. 7Heimdall creates the user with the specified role and returns a token
+7. 7Heimdall adds the user to the App with the specified role

 Code example